Australian National Band and Orchestra Conference 2026 Conservatorium Open Academy

 Conducting: Masterclasses and lessons for beginning, intermediate and advanced band and orchestra directors led by international clinicians - An opportunity not to be missed for conductors wishing to develop their conducting skills.

-Repertoire: Get the inside scoop on pieces that will work for your ensemble as they prepare for concerts, festivals and eisteddfods.
-This includes repertoire information for school and community bands in two sessions (grades 1-3 and grades 4-6).
+Repertoire: Get the inside scoop on pieces that will work for your ensemble as they prepare for concerts, festivals and eisteddfods, especially the best new Australian repertoire out there.

 Interpreting the Score: Get inside the music: an opportunity to understand how to move beyond the notes.